oracle-livelabs/database/xmldb/provision/provision.md

-# Provisioning an Autonomous Database
+# Provision an Autonomous Database

 ## Introduction